sipstack/www/src_content/resources/blog/20221220-the-growing-risk-of-SMS-Scams/content.md

 ## Tips to Avoid SMS Scams

+- Enter any suspicious number into [Whois by Sipstack](https://whois.sipstack.com/) to assess its Risk Rating Score.
 - Never click on a URL received in a text unless you have verified where it came from.
 Legitimate companies will almost never contact you via text for a real problem.
 - Ignore texts that tempt you to take some type of urgent action.
-When in doubt, contact the company it is pretending to be directly.
+When in doubt, contact the alleged company directly.
 - Never call the number given in the text.
 - Block the sender's number.
 - Register to your national Do Not Call Registry.

 ## How SIPSTACK Fights Fraud

 Using the latest technology and machine learning, SIPSTACK's systems authenticate all activity in real time against variables that affect your security.
 When a carrier implements SIPSTACK's Risk Rating Score, they are able to customize a threshold for calls to pass through, based on their specific needs.
 At SIPSTACK we take an active role in ensuring we are building a secure and connected tomorrow.
-Contact us today to learn how you can protect yourself from spam.
+[Contact us](https://www.sipstack.com/contact/us) today to learn how you can protect yourself from spam.

 ### References